sandeepmistry/aimldevfest-workshop-2019/exercises/exercise2.md

 ## Get the Code

 Clone or download this [git repository](https://github.com/sandeepmistry/aimldevfest-workshop-2019/).
-If you're familiar with [git](https://git-scm.com), clone this repository, otherwise, click the green button to downlod a zip file with all the code.
+If you're familiar with [git](https://git-scm.com), clone this repository, otherwise, click the [green button]((https://github.com/sandeepmistry/aimldevfest-workshop-2019/) to download a zip file with all the code.

 ![screenshot of the git repository](../images/download-repo.png)